ecovisum/ecovisum-site/readme.md

 ## TO DO: code

+- [ ] set virtualHosts file and DNS for .eu and .de domains
+- [ ] transfer .de to UK FasHosts account
 - [ ] contain code in an IIFE
 - [ ] do mobile menu
 - [ ] minify .js files